lozandier/web.dev/src/site/content/en/learn/css/media-queries/index.md

 }
 ```

-If a medium did not meet this criteria, the styles would’t apply to the document on the device at all; all the media features specified must be applicable to the medium.
+If a medium did not meet this criteria, the styles wouldn’t apply to the document on the device at all; all the media features specified must be applicable to the medium.

-In comparision the media query could be refactored to allow a medium to conditionally have styles within the media at-rule applied to the document on the medium if any the media features specified were applicable to a medium
+In comparision, the media query could be refactored to allow a medium to conditionally have styles within the media at-rule applied to the document on the medium if any the media features specified were applicable to a medium:
 ```css
 @media (pointer: fine) or (orientation: landscape) or (color) {
   /* Styles conditionally applied */